 If you're undecided on which Dell XPS deal is for you, don't worry, we've got a direct comparison just down below.
 Scroll down to see a full list of available specs, as well as a price comparison.

-The very latest model in the range is the 'Dell XPS 13 9310' - an essentially refreshed version of the excellent early 2020 Dell XPS 13 model.
+The previous flagship XPS 13 model in the range is the 'Dell XPS 13 9310' - a refreshed version of the excellent early 2020 Dell XPS 13 model.
 In a sensible move, Dell has kept the absolutely stunning near bezel-less ‘Infinity Edge’ display and overall design while focusing on packing these gorgeous machines with the latest components from Intel.

 All 2021 models feature 11th generation Intel Core chips with Thunderbolt 4 compatibility, 8 to 16GB of RAM, and between 256GB to 2TB of SSD capacity.
 These are right in line with what you'd expect from an up-to-date Windows ultrabook and will have no problem with any task you throw at them - save intensive gaming applications.